pbmiguel/py-har/README.md

 [![Stargazers][stars-shield]][stars-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

-# py-har or Human Activity Recognition With Python
+# py-har or Human Activity Recognition (HAR) With Python
 #### This repository has various use-cases of activity recognition, applying different ML techniques for classifiying tasks.

 ## First, a survey on activity-recognition datasets
 ![alt text](https://github.com/pbmiguel/py-har/blob/master/HAR%20Datasets.png)

+## The Project's Structure

+#### ./Experiments
+has a set of different scenarios that apply different transfer-learning techniques in activity-recognition datasets
+### ./Unsupervised Domain Adaptation in HAR
+is a collection of projects that apply this technique in HAR
+### ./Unsupervised Domain Adaptation
+is a collection of projects that apply this technique in different scenarios besides HAR
+### ./Working With Datasets
+handles the pre-processing of the datasets

 ## Observation